ChaosNyaruko/ondict/README.md

 You can run `make serve` locally for an easy example.
 My front-end skill is poor, so the page is ugly and rough, don't hate it :(.

-There are still a lot of [TODOs](./todo.md), feel free to give me PRs and contribute to the immature project, thanks in advance.

 ### Work with Neovim
 See [Integrated with Neovim](#neovim)
 ![Gif](./assets/e1_mdx_nvim.gif)